H. Ray Dunning

-Hubert Ray Dunning (born October 26, 1926 in Clarksville, Tennessee, USA) is a religious scholar in the Church of the Nazarene and retired professor of theology at Trevecca Nazarene University.
+Hubert Ray Dunning (born October 26, 1926, in Clarksville, Tennessee, USA) is a religious scholar in the Church of the Nazarene and retired professor of theology at Trevecca Nazarene University.
 He earned a PhD from Vanderbilt University in 1969.
 Dunning is the author of many books, including Grace, Faith and Holiness.

-He is a past President (1985) of the Wesleyan Theological Society, and received that society's lifetime achievement award in 2004.
+He is a past president (1985) of the Wesleyan Theological Society, and received that society's lifetime achievement award in 2004.

-Books authored by him are widely available in libraries around the world.